MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 However, we haven't finished all 4 steps we previously defined and that's why Xcode is yelling at us with a compiler error.
 In step 2, we set our `LoginViewController` to be a delegate of `authUI`, however our `LoginViewController` hasn't conformed to the `FUIAuthDelegate` protocol.
 Let's do that now!

-Before the closing curly brace of the `LoginViewController` class, add the following extension:
+After the closing curly brace of the `LoginViewController` class, add the following extension:

 ```
 class LoginViewController: UIViewController {